conor-clyde/SFML_Assignment_2/README.md

 **To run project from Visual Studio, clone the repository, then double click on the SFML_Assignment_2 solution in the Solution Explorer**

 Group Project.
-Submitted as part of my Object-Oriented Programming class.
+Submitted as part of my Object-Oriented Programming class.<br />
-The purpose of the project was to develop an simple window game using SFML.
+The purpose of the project was to develop an simple window game using SFML.<br />

-<br />I received 82% for this assignment.
+I received 82% for this assignment.

-**See LibraryAppReport for the invidual report that I wrote and submitted as part of the assignment.**<br />
-See below for details on the application.

 This is a Window application.<br />
 Developed on Visual Studio using SFML.<br />